inphobia/inphobia.github.io/content/_index.md

     * 520byte drives and how they make windows storage commands hang
   * hotplugging sata drives on sas controllers and the tiny risk on overvoltage
 * and some words about
+  * sata support in netapp shelves (or any shelf for that matter)
   * ses communication
   * out of band connector cable
   * stp (sata tunneling protocol)